markwomack/ModelTrainTurnoutControl/README.md

 ### Independent of DCC
 I am designing this controller to be independent of DCC and it will not act as a DCC device on the layout.
-Beyond the dumb switching of frog polarity when flipping a turnout position, this controller will not be using or be available on the DCC bus.
+Beyond the "dumb" switching of frog polarity when flipping a turnout position, this controller will not be using or be available on the DCC bus.
 I might revisit this in the future, but for now I am fine with it being a separate, self-contained system on my layout.